GlaszArt

 Have you ever had a yellow-bellied woodpecker whiz right past your head?
 Well, I have not once, not twice, but three times in one day!
 Every spring, with the return of several migrating bird species to the area, comes the arrival of the yellow-bellied sapsucker.
 You definitely know when they are back, because of their distinctive sounds.
 This not only includes their calls but, their irregular drumming as well.
-One day during late April of this year, I heard their easily recognizable sounds and grabbed my camera.
+One day in late April of this year, I heard their easily recognizable sounds and grabbed my camera.
 I could tell there were two males in the area because there were two separate calls.
 The whole day also entailed territorial drumming on numerous objects.
 Not only do these birds use trees, but anything that they find that suits their fancy.
 This includes human-made materials such as street signs, mailboxes, flashing, etc. This drumming sound is amplified on these objects and this helps to get the message out that this is their territory.
 The sapsuckers don’t seem to suffer any negative effects from doing so.
 My two male visitors decided that selected trees, our wooden garage, and shed would make do and this went on all day long.
 I’m glad they didn’t decide to do this on the mailbox.
 That would have been quite a racket!
 Between drumming sessions, there was a lot of boisterous flying and calling from these birds.

 This brings me back to these birds whizzing by my head, while I was out in the open and in the woods.
 I didn’t mind so much, because I had my camera with me and my goal was to get as many photographs of these energetic and entertaining birds as possible.
 I only wish I had caught sight of a female, too.
 It was too early in the season for their arrival.
 There is time yet and I hope to have my chance this summer.
 I missed out last year on photographing and recording a nest cavity that I had found in the woods during the summer.
 I would have had to stake out a spot deep in the underbrush, in the company of several bugs.
 I felt I had already donated enough of my blood to the local mosquito population.
 I had just about enough of that.
 Also, it would have been too hot and humid to sit there with all my bug gear on.
 Hopefully, this year, I will have a second chance.
 We will just have to see.

-I would like to share a few interesting facts about the yellow-bellied sapsucker (Sphyrapicus varius) as well as a few photographs from my day with these exuberant birds.
+I would like to share a few interesting facts about the yellow-bellied sapsucker Sphyrapicus varius as well as a few photographs from my day with these exuberant birds.

 Yellow-bellied Sapsucker Size & Shape